dankelley/oce/README.rst

 ``Oce`` is an R package for processing oceanographic data.
+Its [official webpage](http://dankelley.github.com/oce/) provides details, of which this README file is just a sketch.

 Stable versions of the package are normally installed from within R, with the code presented here being intended for advanced users.

 The git branching model is used to organize the code.
 The ``master`` branch holds the code used in the official releases, and is mainly provided to